 Ya’ll, I’m so excited to bring you this post.
 It’s by my eldest daughter Jaiden, my partner in the kitchen, my video assistant, and so much more.
 She’s 14, she likes to cook, and she’s mature beyond her ages.
-Today we’re sharing her recipe for healthy baked falafel, a simple recipe that can be used in lunch boxes, served over greens, stuffed in pitas, and, when talking kids, dipped in sauce or even ketchup!
+Today we’re sharing her healthy baked falafel recipe, so simple that can be used in lunch boxes, served over greens, stuffed in pitas, and, when talking kids, dipped in sauce or even ketchup!
 Let’s take a look:

 Healthy Baked Falafel Recipe

 Falafel is a traditional Middle Eastern food that is typically made from chickpeas or fava beans and formed into balls or patties and fried.
 Our take is a healthy baked falafel that negates the use of a frying pan (less cleanup!) and thus isn’t fried in oil.
 Don’t get me wrong – I don’t have a problem with healthy oils, and in fact, I believe there is an absolute need for healthy fats in one’s diet.
 But we don’t do a lot of fried foods, so baking this falafel checks that box for us.

 - This baked falafel recipe is a plant-based meal that packs in protein from pulses.
 It’s economical and flavorful!

 - Traditional falafel calls for flour; we used gluten-free flour to make it gluten free.

 - You can also make this with chickpea flour as another gluten-free alternative.
 If you are not gluten-free, try it with whole wheat flour.

 - We used canned organic chickpeas to make this even easier, but you can certainly soak dried chickpeas and use them, too.

 - A cookie scoop makes it easy to pre portion the falafel.

 Baked falafel that's void of oil, and baked in the oven.
 None of the mess to clean up, but full of the flavor!